Challenges in commercial real estate

 Benefits of investing in commercial real estate

-CRE investments can offer several benefits:
+CRE investments can offer many benefits:

 • Cash flow: CRE properties provide owners with a regular cash stream in the form of rents paid by tenants.